 Dr Jo McKay ~ DPsych, CPsychol, AFBPsS

-My private practice is based at London Bridge where I see individuals and couples for therapy.
-Whilst my main therapeutic approaches are CBT (cognitive behavioural therapy) or Psychodynamic therapy, I will always consider the needs of the individual and, if more suitable, work in an integrative way utilising aspects of both models of therapy in such a way as to meet the person's needs.
-I work with individuals and couples, for short or long term periods.
+My private practice is based in Mayfair and in the City, where I see individuals for therapy.
+Whilst my main therapeutic approaches are Psychodynamic Therapy or CBT (cognitive behavioural therapy), I will always consider the needs of the individual and, if more suitable, work in an integrative way utilising aspects of both models of therapy in such a way as to meet the person's needs.
+I work with individuals for short, time-limited periods or for longer term open-ended therapies.